Bistec Con Papas (Mexican Steak And Potatoes)

 Once the potatoes are nicely cooked, adjust the salt to taste.
 Turn off the heat and serve bistec con papas as suggested below.

-• Leave spiciness out.
-If you’re not into spicy food or you want to serve bistec con papas to kids, leave the chilies out and roast your tomatoes instead.
+• If you’re not into spicy food or you want to serve bistec con papas to kids, leave the chilies out and roast your tomatoes instead.

-• Adjust cooking time.
-If you using a cheap beef cut you might need a little more time for cooking, so just add more water and cook longer until the meat is nicely tender.
+• If you using a cheap beef cut you might need a little more time for cooking, so just add more water and cook longer until the meat is nicely tender.

-• Sneak in vegetables.
-You can also add other types of vegetables to make this Mexican steak and potatoes richer.
+• You can also add other types of vegetables to make this Mexican steak and potatoes richer.
 Think of zucchini, chayotes, carrots, etc.

-• Use shortcuts.
-Do you have store-bought Mexican salsas in your pantry?
-Use those for a quick and easy dinner.
+• Do you have store-bought Mexican salsas in your pantry?
+Use it as a shortcut to make this recipe.

-• Where to find bistec de res: If you live in a place with a large Mexican community, chances are that you’ll find some carnicerías (butcher shop), so just ask the butcher for thin beef steaks and tell him that you want to cook bistec con papas, he will know better and cut the meat properly.
+• If you live in a place with a large Mexican community, chances are that you’ll find some carnicerías (butcher shops), so just ask the butcher for thin beef steaks and tell him that you want to make bistec con papas, he will know better and cut the meat properly.

 Blue corn tortillas or corn tortillas are a must.
-But if you want some bread, try our easy recipe for bolillo rolls.
+But if you want some bread to pick up that flavorful sauce, try my easy recipe for bolillo rolls.

 Now, the recipe is pretty much delicious with whatever you decide to serve it.
 Steamed rice, plain noodles, and even a green salad on the side are all amazing options too.